Here’s Why an Engineer Might Get Sued and What You Can Do About It

 An insurance claim is a formal request made by an individual to their insurance company to cover the cost of a covered loss.
 Most claims are filed following a verbal or written demand for compensation, or the threat of a demand for compensation from a client, partner, consultant, or other third-party.

 The bulk of engineering claims come from project owners, both in the private and public sector.
 Why?
 As an engineer, you’re responsible for proper project oversight.
-For meeting specifications and designing to a reasonable standard of performance, while still adhering to standards of public safety and protecting the client’s financial interests.
+For designing to a reasonable standard of performance, while still adhering to public safety guidelines and protecting the client’s financial interests.
 And if you don’t, you can be held personally liable.

 What are the biggest exposures for Engineers?